History of the Jews in Philadelphia: Post World War II

 In 1964, the Six Million Jewish Martyrs statue, the first public memorial in the United States in remembrance of the Holocaust, was unveiled at 16th Street and Benjamin Franklin Parkway.
 In 2018, The Horwitz-Wasserman Holocaust Memorial Plaza was unveiled at the same site.
 In 1976, Mikveh Israel moved to Independence Mall, close to its original site, together with the National Museum of American Jewish History.
 The building opened on July 4, 1976, the Nation's Bicentennial.
 In August 2010, the National Museum of American Jewish History moved to new building at 5th and Market Streets.
 The synagogue is now the sole inhabitant of the current building.
 The former exhibit space is now the Social Hall, decorated with paintings dating from the 1700s to the present from the Archives.
 There is also an exhibit in the lobby.

 Haredi community

 A Haredi community exists in Philadelphia as well.
 The Talmudical Yeshiva of Philadelphia was founded in 1953.
 It is led by Rabbi Shmuel Kamenetzky, and formerly Rabbi Elya Svei also.
 The community also includes kollelim, such as the Philadelphia Community Kollel, founded in 2001 in Merion Station, and the Northeast Community Kollel.

+Many Haredim in Philadelphia primarily live in Bala Cynwyd, and the community is centered around Aish HaTorah and the Philadelphia Community Kollel.